Bishop Victor: Orthodox people will never agree to same-sex civil unions

 He emphasized that these are “exclusively peaceful processions that are not accompanied by pogroms and violence, as we see now in some other countries.
 In this peaceful way, with fervent prayer, the inhabitants of Montenegro have been expressing support for the Serbian Orthodox Church in the country and their Montenegrin-Littoral Metropolitan Amfilohije for more than half a year.”

-“Nowadays, the topic of same-sex marriage has become a symbol of neglect of the Law of God and opposition to God,” he added.
+“Nowadays, the topic of same-sex union has become a symbol of neglect of the Law of God and opposition to God,” he added.
 “And the people who advocate for the rights of LGBT people themselves deliberately become the camp of the God-fighters, because this is not just a violation of God's commandment about marriage.
 The book of Leviticus (18: 22) says: "Do not go to bed with a man as with a woman: this is an abomination."
 This word 'abomination' in the Holy Scriptures means a grave sin before God.”

 Bishop Victor recalled the recent words of Metropolitan Amfilohije: “The sanctity of marriage is the center of the eternal meaning of everything related to human beings and their existence.
 Those who deny this eternal meaning deny the God in Whom they believe, accepting lawlessness and inhumanity as law and humanity.
 Indeed, “I have the right to do anything, but not everything is beneficial" (1 Cor.
 6:12).